ArpitaWagulde/Image-Editor/README.md

 # DESIGN

-We have implemented a Model-Controller Design for this Application.
+We have implemented a Model-View-Controller Design for this Application.

 ## MODEL